ugglan/cljaws/README.md

 libraries because sometimes I might want to work with the Java-objects.

-The API will very likely change, at the moment it might be a bit binding/with-happy and it's a bit inconsistent in when it will return a Java-object and when it will wrap it in (bean ..).
+The API will very likely keep changing for some time.

 ## Installation

-cljaws uses the leiningen build tool, get it at http://github.com/technomancy/leiningen if you don't have it!
+cljaws uses the leiningen build tool, [get it](http://github.com/technomancy/leiningen) if you don't have it!

 1. Clone the repo